jdermont/playground-qxdkw4rx/statement.md

 1 1 0.06936586304646092
 ```

 Your mileage may vary.
 Sometimes this simple net will diverge and output for all inputs the 0.666..., or it would need more iterations to train.
 It's normal as it is more sensitive to starting random weights than more complex models.
 NN libraries suffer from that too, but they can mitigate it by smarter weights initialization.
-You can play around with learning rate (alpha).
+You can play around with the learning rate (alpha) or the random bounds (VARIANCE_W, VARIANCE_B).

 # Advanced usage